Celiac Disease: Causes, Symptoms, and Supportive Strategies

 4. Repair and Strengthen the Gut Lining

 The gut mucosa covers the intestinal surface providing a physical barrier against pathogens.
-Supplementing with Mega IgG2000 is a great way to strengthen the gut mucosa.
-Mega IgG2000 is a bovine-based immunoglobulin blend that supports gut barrier function, improves immunity, and decreases inflammation in the gut.
-It also binds to environmental toxins, neutralizes pathogens, and aids digestion.
+Supplementing with colostrum or a bovine-serum immunoglobulin (BSI) blend that support gut barrier function, improve immunity, and decrease inflammation in the gut.
+These immunoglobulins also bind to environmental toxins, neutralizes pathogens and aid digestion.

-To help soothe an irritated gut lining and reduce inflammation, you should consider adding Gut Repair.
-Gut repair contains the amino acid l-glutamine, along with aloe vera, arabinogalactan, and licorice.
+To help soothe an irritated gut lining and reduce inflammation, you should consider adding nutrients such as the amino acid l-glutamine, the anti-oxidant quercetin, aloe vera, curcumin, omega 3, EGCG, arabinogalactan, and licorice.
 This combination may be very effective for improving the healing process of the gut lining.

 5. Avoid Hidden Sources of Gluten